Improve your use of counselling techniques.

-- This course will help you to develop an understanding of the major theoretical approaches to counselling.
+- Develop an understanding of important theoretical approaches to counselling.

-- How to apply theories to the counselling process
+- Learn to apply theories to the counselling process

-- And more on psychodynamic theory, rational behavioural therapy, cognitive behavioural therapy and much more...
+- Explore psychodynamic theory, rational behavioural therapy, cognitive behavioural therapy and much more...

-- You can study this 100 hour course in your own home and at your own pace.
+- Study this 100 hour course in your own home and at your own pace.

 CONTENTS OF THE LESSONS